 Be nice.
 Or else.

-Lead Marketing Developer at Whiteboard Joined about 2 years ago
+Lead Marketing Developer at Whiteboard Joined over 2 years ago

 If you haven't heard of Will, you can check out his Wiki for more info.
 A few of his characters include Iago from Aladdin, Cogsworth from Beauty and the Beast, and Laverne from the Hunchback of Notre Dame.
 He's the real deal in 2d animation and also very willing to talk and share stories.